Skip to main content

 Battery6–8 hours continuous use, USB-C charging (2–3 hrs)

-Data FormatsIGC (GPS track), CSV (pressure + IMU at 10 Hz)
+Data FormatsIGC (GPS track at 1 Hz), CSV (pressure + IMU at 10 Hz)

 Transmitters (Pressure Sensors)